Olympics-Skateboarding-Golden generation: Japan's Nishiya leads teen skater medal rush | Sports-Games

 Japanese 13-year-old Momiji Nishiya clinched the Olympic title in the women's street skateboarding competition on Monday, shedding tears of happiness after nailing her final trick and becoming the country's youngest-ever gold medal winner.

-"I welled up in tears because I was beyond happy," Nishiya said, describing the moment when she realised she had won gold.
-Though Nishiya said she was "stressed out" after initially stumbling and missing key landings on her first two tricks, she landed her final three, earning 4.66 on her fourth, bringing her total above Brazilian prodigy Leal.

-In a surprise twist, Nishiya's Japanese team mate, Aori Nishimura, 19, struggled after repeatedly stumbling in the finals and coming last.
-Earlier in the day after the heats, Nishimura's father, Tetsuo, told Reuters his daughter had hurt herself the day before during practice and was in a wheelchair on Sunday night.
-Nishimura currently holds the No. 1 ranking according to Worldskate.

-Ahead of a final round where five out of eight competitors were in their teens, 34-year-old Alexis Sablone from the United States said the young field was another sign the industry was taking women skaters more seriously.
+Ahead of a final round in which five of the eight competitors were in their teens, 34-year-old Alexis Sablone from the United States said the young field was another sign the industry was taking women skaters more seriously.
 Sablone, who placed fourth, said for years women skaters were not given the kind of lucrative sponsorship deals and star treatment their male equivalents received.

 "For a long time there were way fewer females doing this and it's taken until now for enough people to pay attention, to get enough eyes on it, to inspire more girls around the world to start skating," said Sablone.
-"More power to them, it's wild to see," she said of her teen rivals.
+"More power to them, it's wild to see."

-TEARS AND EMPTY STANDS On Monday athletes again competed in front of empty stands without roars of approval from fans when they landed difficult moves, as spectators were kept away in Tokyo due to anti-COVID-19 measures.
+TEARS AND EMPTY STANDS On Monday athletes again had to compete without being roared on by fans as they landed the difficult moves, with spectators kept away from the Olympic venues due to anti-COVID-19 measures.

-Even so, Brazil's Leal had by far the liveliest supporters, with comparative veterans Pamela Rosa and Leticia Bufoni in her corner in the finals.
+Even so, Brazil's Leal had by far the liveliest supporters, with teammates Pamela Rosa and Leticia Bufoni cheering her on in the finals.
 They comforted Leal after she broke down in tears following a failed trick, which seemed to momentarily erase the confidence she had in displayed in the preliminaries.
-By the end of the event Leal had cheered up, telling reporters she wanted to have a party with friends when she returned to Brazil.
+By the end of the event, Leal had cheered up, telling reporters she wanted to have a party with friends when she returned to Brazil.

 Asked by a reporter how she would respond to people who said girls can't skate, Leal said there should be no gender barrier in sports.
 "It's not right to think, well you have to study, you can't go skating because skating is for boys," she said, adding that she had never listened to such messages.
 "I think skateboarding is for everyone."